mattvenn/energy-wristband/docs/project_log.md

 ## Sun Dec 14 16:41:07 GMT 2014

 Slow usb bus speed broke audio playing.
 Set it back to how it was before and swapped the pihub hub for a pluggable one.

+## Sun Dec 21 09:45:51 GMT 2014

+Was working, then started music which didn't work.
+Then hcitool lescan failed.
+So probably a usb contention issue with the Pi.
+Will check this with a simpler setup.
+My home pi has about 8 USB devices attached.

 # PCBs designed